 EPCRA imposes requirements on facilities to report chemical storage and release information, and also requires state and local governments to undertake emergency planning activities.
 In addition, under the CAA, facilities that produce, handle, process, distribute or store certain chemicals must prepare and submit to EPA a Risk Management Plan (RMP).
-Certain facilities are also required to develop and implement oil spill prevention, control and countermeasures, and prepare spill prevention, control and countermeasure plans.
+Certain facilities are also required to prepare, develop and implement oil spill prevention, control and countermeasure plans.